nrfconnect/sdk-nrf/doc/nrf/introduction.rst

 The following table lists all the repositories (and their respective revisions) that are included as part of |NCS| |version| release:

 .. manifest-revisions-table::
-   :show-first: nrfxlib, find-my, homekit, matter, nrf-802154, zephyr, mcuboot, trusted-firmware-m, tfm-mcuboot, openthread, mbedtls, mbedtls-nrf, memfault-firmware-sdk
+   :show-first: zephyr, nrfxlib, mcuboot, trusted-firmware-m, find-my, homekit, matter, nrf-802154, tfm-mcuboot, mbedtls-nrf, memfault-firmware-sdk